 Looking for a bargain when "agency shopping" is a bad plan.
 You will get back what you put in, so if you have a frugal budget, you can expect the minimum requirements to be met but that will likely be it.
 If you have a modest budget, then you should expect a little more than this and if you have a significant budget, you should expect a partnership and shared accountability for making a success of your email marketing through a solid relationship with your email agency.

-Are you looking to work with a new email marketing agency?
-Get in touch today and we'll be happy to discuss your project.
+Are you looking for a new email marketing agency?
+Have a chat with our team and we'll be happy to discuss how we could collaborate